Zudoku/accessibility-loon/README.md

 W  -------------------------------------------------------
 ```

-The library is intended to make it easy to spot accessibility issues while doing development and this library takes a lot of inspiration from LeakCanary.
+The library is intended to make it easy to spot accessibility issues while doing development, instead of relying on Pre-launch report on Play Store or Firebase test lab.

+**Note:** This library is intended to be run with the debug version of your app.
+If you are thinking about accessibility testing on UI tests, consider using [Accessibility-Test-Framework-for-Android](https://github.com/google/Accessibility-Test-Framework-for-Android) directly instead of this library.

+This library takes a lot of inspiration from LeakCanary.

 Configuration
 --------

-AccessibilityLoon will start up automatically and you can configure it the following way:
+AccessibilityLoon will start up automatically but if you need to customize the configuration, you can do it the following way:

 ```kotlin
 AccessibilityLoon.config = AccessibilityLoon.config